benjamingoldenage/devops-8-21/hands-on/Jenkins/jenkins-06-slave-node/6-README.md

 ## Part 2 - Free Style Project on Slave Node

-- Go to `my first job` that is created in hands-on 1, Part 5.

-- Select `Configure` on the left hand menu.
+- Open your Jenkins dashboard and click on `New Item` to create a new job item.

+- Enter `slave job` then select `free style project` and click `OK`.

+  - Enter `My first simple free style job on slave node` in the description field.

-- Find the `General` section,
-  - Click "Restrict where this project can be run"
-  - Enter `Linux` for "Label Expression"
+  - Find the `General` section, click "Restrict where this project can be run" and enter `Linux` for "Label Expression"

+  - Go to `Build` section and choose "Execute Shell Command" step from `Add build step` dropdown menu.

+  - Write down just ``echo "Hello World, This is a job for slave node"` to execute shell command, in text area shown.

-- Click `Apply` and `Save`.
+  - Click `apply` and `save`  buttons.

-- Go to `my first job`.
+- Go to `slave job`.

 - Select `Build Now` on the left hand menu